a-n-rose/a-n-rose.github.io/_posts/2018-09-15-mimic-master-improving-scores-round-2.md

 With the above changes, I could finally play the game and feel good about the scoring system.
 It seemed pretty much fair.
 Also, when I checked the manipulated wavefiles (noise reduction; volume matching; beginning and ending silence removal), those had also vastly improved, particularly in identifying when a mimic started and stopped - except for when I mimicked a cat meowing.
 It had a hard time identifying when I stopped meowing.

 That being said, there is of course room for improvement.
 The game could compare some sounds better than others; for example, I didn't perform well with most of the bird sounds, except for the owl and rooster.
 Oh and I failed mimicking cats, despite having had cats and mimicked them avidly as a kid.
-I suspect the larger amounts of background noise present in the target recordings reduced the ability of the VAD to identify the mimic from the larger amounts of background noise.
-So, to avoid that, *sounds used for mimicking should not have significant amounts of extended silences.*
+I suspect the larger amounts of silence present in the target recordings reduced the ability of the VAD to identify the mimic from the larger amounts of silence.
+So, to avoid that, *sounds used for mimicking should not have significant amounts of extended silences.* (Some of the recordings I had of cats had large periods of silences.)

 ## Next Steps